 Longtian Temple Introduction

-It is said that Lord Lei, a deity from the Nine Heavens Thunder Department, was sent during the Qianlong period of the Qing Dynasty to save people on Earth.
-In 1947 (the 36th year of the Republic of China), he was again sent by the Jade Emperor of the Nine Heavens to Taiwan's Dalin to help all beings.
-In 1982 (the 71st year of the Republic of China), Longtian Temple was seriously dilapidated due to its age, and with the increasing number of visitors, the local residents initiated a reconstruction.
-On November 10 of the same year, at the hour of the Rabbit, the ground was broken, and the work was completed after three years and two months.
-The newly renovated Longtian Temple is magnificent and radiant, and the consecration ceremony was held at the hour of the Rabbit on November 3, 1986 (the 75th year of the Republic of China).
-Residents of Yihe Village in Dalin Town have long believed that Lord Lei can bless villagers with health and abundant crops.
-Every year, on the 14th day of the 8th lunar month, the celebration for Lord Lei's birthday and the everlasting spirit of the White Crane Boy is held at Longtian Temple.
-Villagers prepare offerings and gather at Longtian Temple to worship.
-There is also a stage built in front of the temple, with drums and gongs making a lively noise, making it a rare grand event in the quiet countryside.
-In front of Longtian Temple, there is a century-old well, with clear water that has never run dry and is incredibly sweet; it has historically been an important source of drinking water for local residents.
-During the Dragon Boat Festival, villagers rush to draw "noon water."
-Locals believe that noon water can cure various ailments, and it is said that the noon water drawn from this ancient well in front of Longtian Temple can be stored for a long time without spoilage.
-Many people use it for brewing tea, healing, cleansing, and even for talismans, among other uses.
-When the Longtian Temple was rebuilt, this ancient well was the focal point, with a dragon-shaped fountain sculpted above it, representing the local dragon vein.
-Visitors who come during the Dragon Boat Festival can witness villagers gathering in front of the dragon head statue, eagerly drawing noon water, creating a fascinating spectacle.
+It is said that the God of Thunder, Lei Fu Qian Sui, is a deity from the Nine Heavens Thunder Department.
+During the Qianlong period of the Qing Dynasty, he was ordered to save people in the mortal world, and in the 36th year of the Republic of China (1947), he was granted the will of the Jade Emperor of the Nine Heavens to descend to Taiwan, bringing salvation to all beings.
+In the 71st year of the Republic of China (1982), Longtian Temple, due to years of wear and tear, and an increasing number of visitors, local residents undertook its reconstruction.
+On November 10 of the same year, the ground was broken, and after two years and three months, it was completed.
+The renovated Longtian Temple is dazzlingly magnificent and splendid, and on November 3, 1986, in the 75th year of the Republic of China, the fire-setting ceremony was held.
+For a long time, the residents of Yihe Village in Dalin Township have believed that the God of Thunder can bless villagers with good health and abundant crops.
+Every year, on the 14th day of the 8th lunar month, which is the birthday of the God of Thunder and the anniversary of the White Crane Boy, Longtian Temple holds a celebration.
+Villagers prepare offerings and gather at the temple for worship.
+A stage for traditional opera is also set up in front of the temple.
+With loud drums and gongs, it is a rare grand event in this peaceful countryside.
+In front of Longtian Temple, there is a century-old well with clear water that has never run dry and is incredibly sweet, which used to be an important source of drinking water for local residents.
+During the Dragon Boat Festival, villagers compete to draw "noon water."
+The folk belief is that noon water can cure many ailments, and it is said that the noon water drawn from this ancient well in front of Longtian Temple can be stored for a long time without spoiling.
+Many people use it for brewing tea, treating illnesses, purification, cleansing homes, drawing talismans, and more.
+When Longtian Temple was rebuilt, this ancient well was the center of the construction, and there is even a fountain shaped like a dragon above it, representing the local dragon veins.
+If visitors come during the Dragon Boat Festival, they can see villagers gathering in front of the dragon head statue, competing to draw noon water, which is a spectacular sight.
 (Source: Cultural Resources Geographic Information System)